mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 - K-Nearest Neighbors (K-NN): a method for classifying data by finding the K-nearest examples in the training data and assigning the most similar common class among them.
 - Naive Bayes: A method for classifying data based on Bayes' theorem and the assumption of independence between the input variables.

-We will be covering a subset of ML, Deep Learning, in later chapters.
+We will be covering a very small subset of "classic" ML, and then dive deeper into Deep Learning in later chapters.
 Deep Learning differs from classic ML in several ways:

 - Scale: Classic ML algorithms are typically designed to work with small to medium-sized datasets, while deep learning algorithms are designed to work with large-scale datasets, such as millions or billions of examples.
 - Architecture: Classic ML algorithms have a relatively shallow architecture, with a small number of layers and parameters, while deep learning algorithms have a deep architecture, with many layers and millions or billions of parameters.
 - Non-linearity: Classic ML algorithms are sometimes linear, (i.e., the relationship between the input and output is modeled by a linear equation), while deep learning algorithms are non-linear, (i.e., the relationship is modeled by a non-linear function).
 - Feature extraction: "Classic" ML requires feature extraction, which is the process of transforming the raw input data into a set of features that can be used by the algorithm.
-Deep learning can automatically learn features from raw data, so it does not usually require feature extraction.
+Deep learning can automatically learn features from raw data, so it does not usually require too much separate effort for feature extraction.

-So, Deep Learning is a subfield of machine learning that is focused on the design and implementation of artificial neural networks with multiple layers, which are capable of learning from large-scale, complex data.
+So, Deep Learning is a subfield of machine learning that is focused on the design and implementation of artificial neural networks with many layers which are capable of learning from large-scale and complex data.
 It is characterized by its deep architecture, non-linearity, and ability to learn features from raw data, which sets it apart from "classic" machine learning algorithms.

 ## Example Material